 6. Put more soil around each plant leaving a slight depression for water to collect.

 7. Water the plants once or twice during their first week in the garden.
 If you didn’t fertilize at planting, add fertilizer to the water at some point during the first week or so of growth.
-Follow fertilizer label direction for when to add additional fertilizer.
+Follow fertilizer label directions for when to add additional fertilizer.

 8. Watch your garden thrive.